Updated: Sep 13

 Thank you, Michele and Kevin, for taking the time to speak with me and for helping Cornell meet the gluten-free and food allergy challenge with style.
 Let’s hope other schools are inspired to follow your lead!

-How well does your school meet the gluten-free challenge?
-Current or recent college graduates with celiac disease, please complete our Celiac College Student Survey!
+How well does your school meet the challenge?
+Current or recent college graduates with celiac disease or food allergies please complete our GFF College Dining Survey!